visidata/visidata.org/videos/case-study-1.md

 # VisiData Case Study #1: Summing Donation Data From a Webpage
 This case study was originally a [video](https://www.youtube.com/watch?v=yhunJc8Nu4g).
+The original video tutorial was designed and recorded by Saul Pwanson with help from Tara Hoch.

-It was transcribed by E / @cel10e on 2019-12-11.
+It was transcribed by E / @cel10e on 2019-12-11 and then updated and converted into a blog post by Anja Boskovic.

-This walkthrough uses VisiData to take a paragraph of donation information from a website ([beginners.re](https://web.archive.org/web/20180307091111/https://beginners.re/)), and getting it into a form that can be easily summed.
+This walkthrough will use VisiData to take a paragraph of donation information from a website ([beginners.re](https://web.archive.org/web/20180307091111/https://beginners.re/)), and then get it into a form that can be easily summed.

-In the process, we will cover the following commands/features
+In the process, the following commands/features will be covered:

+* adding custom functions to `~/.visidatarc`
 * piping stdin into VisiData
 * `Ctrl+O` in any edit field to open it with own **$EDITOR**
 * `:` to split columns